dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 14 November 2018

+Per Vognsen used labels with small integer values in his assembler for the bitwise project.
+I had never seen that scheme before.
+Sinclair Target mentions in [The Source History of Cat](https://twobithistory.org/2018/11/12/cat.html) that Ken Thompsson used the same kind of labels for his assembler in Unix v7.

+> Thompson added support for “temporary labels” using the digits 0 through 9.
+These are labels that can be reused throughout a program, thus being, according to the Unix Programmer’s Manual, “less taxing both on the imagination of the programmer and on the symbol space of the assembler.”
+From any given instruction, you can refer to the next or most recent temporary label `n` using `nf` and `nb` respectively.
+For example, if you have some code in a block labeled `1:`, you can jump back to that block from further down by using the instruction `jmp 1b`.
+(But you cannot jump *forward* to that block from above without using `jmp 1f` instead.)

+## 13 November 2018

+I stumbled across an issue for [replacing llvm::iplist<Instruction> with TaggedList<Instruction>](https://github.com/pytorch/glow/issues/1766) that Jakob Stoklund had written.
+I had never heard of tagged lists before.
+They're supposed to be a solution to the [Order Maintenance problem](https://en.wikipedia.org/wiki/Order-maintenance_problem).
+Jakobs code is based on Michael Bender, Richard Coles et.als. paper [Two Simplified Algorithms for Maintaining Order in a List](https://scholar.google.com/scholar?cluster=5225046542682967685&hl=en&as_sdt=0,5).

 ## 12 November 2018

-The r ST Microelectronics Cortex-M MCUs are the most sold MCUs in the world.
+The  ST Microelectronics Cortex-M MCUs are the most sold MCUs in the world.
 They're great, but I wish that there were readily available HAL-drivers of  higher code quality than the CubeMX generated software.
 There is a Low-Level API hidden within ST:s HAL drivers.
 Maybe that's worth reading up on?
 I've seen many references to it in the eevblog and reddit/r/embedded forums.

 ## 8 November 2018